-Sources of Scope 3 emissions Reason for change Emissions value (percentage) Direction of change Comment Employee commuting Change in physical operating conditions 10 Increase Our total number of employees of 170 in 2014 increased to 187 in 2015 and is the main reason for the change Waste generated in operations Change in output 16.8 Increase The increase was due to an increase in landfill waste due to property acquisitions resulting in additional properties being added to our boundary.
+Sources of Scope 3 emissions Reason for change Emissions value (percentage) Direction of change Comment Employee commuting Change in physical operating conditions 2.5 Increase Our total number of employees of 187 in 2015 increased to 188 in 2016 which represented at 0.5% increase and the main reason for the increase is the GHG tool factor revision that changed from 2.99 metric tonnes per year per employee in 2015 to 3.05 metric tonnes per year per employee in 2016 which is a 2% increase.
+Waste generated in operations Change in output Increase The increase was due to an increase in landfill waste due to property acquisitions, divestations and shifting in the number and type of our boundary building group resulting in a different property building mix to our boundary.